 When it comes to decorating your home, it can be easy to get overwhelmed.
-With room after room to design and so many options out there, even the savviest home decorators can feel a bit of pressure.
+With room after room to design and many options out there, even the savviest home decorators can feel a bit of pressure.
 That's why hiring an interior designer can be a great way to create your dream space.
-But every professional comes with a price tag, so how do you know if you can afford it?
+But every professional comes with a price tag, so how do you know whether you can afford it?
 While it's not necessarily cheap to hire a professional to help create your ideal spaces, it can often save money in the long run—especially if you're the type to buy a piece and regret it the instant it comes into your home.

 Before you decide to hire an interior designer, it's important to understand the financials.
 Here, we've broken down everything you need to know about the costs associated and how to decide if it's right for you.

-How Much Does An Interior Designer Really Cost?
+How Much Does an Interior Designer Really Cost?

 The most important thing to remember is that the cost of hiring an interior designer will vary dramatically based on where you live and how extensive your design needs are.
 As with most professional services, you can always shop around and get a few quotes, but it's important to keep in mind that you get what you pay for.

 Interior designers often charge in one of two ways: flat rate or by the hour.
 Again, this will depend on the professional you work with and how many rooms you want to be designed.
 If you're hiring an interior designer by the hour, you can expect rates to start at $100 for a junior designer.
 From there, the price can go up to $500 for the most experienced designers, but typical rates land somewhere around $150 to $200 per hour.
-It's worth noting again that this is location-dependent—expect to pay more in large metropolitan cities such as Los Angeles and New York.
+It's worth noting again that this is location-dependent; expect to pay more in large metropolitan cities, such as Los Angeles and New York.

 When it comes to flat rate prices, the size of your home and the number of rooms you have will determine the final price.
 For a single room, prices usually start around $2,000, but can reach into five-figure sums.
 An entire house design will usually start around $5,000 and go up from there.
 The flat rate will often be determined by how many hours your designer expects to spend on the project.